Mission Plaza Injury Medical Clinic, PA

 The spinal/vertebral column extends from the skull to the pelvis and consists of individual bones known as vertebrae.
-It is what holds the body upright, allows the body to bend and twist, and is the conduit for major nerves running from the brain to the rest of the body.
+It holds the body upright, allows it to bend and twist, and serves as a conduit for major nerves running from the brain to the rest of the body.
 The vertebrae are grouped into four regions.
-They are the:
+They are:

 Spinal Terminology Number of Vertebrae Area of Body Abbreviation